-3 ways to take care of your sexual health and that way enjoy sex even more
+Three ways to take care of your sexual health and then enjoy sex even more

 Prep does not protect you from other STIs.
 “Use a condom” has been heard over and over again but it is still relevant.
 Condom is still the most efficient way to prevent STIs.
 There are many types of condoms: different sizes, shapes, materials etc. Finding one that fits and matches your preferences is an important step for safe and pleasurable sex.
 In anal intercourse water or silicone-based lubricant should always be used with a condom.
 It prevents the condom from breaking and makes sex more enjoyable.

 Testing is a very important part of preventing HIV and other STIs.
 All the STIs including HIV can be without symptoms, so only way to find out if you have been infected is to get tested.